 A great example of measuring brand awareness prior to making changes to marketing or servicing can be found in Airbnb and their survey system.
 Airbnb publishes its brand survey findings in the form of a blog post and uses the opportunity to announce upcoming changes based on gathered feedback.

-Whether you rely on user-generated content or outsource blog writing to professional services such as Online Writers Rating, make sure that you have a plan.
+Whether you rely on user-generated content or outsource blog writing to professional services, make sure that you have a plan.
 Doing so will help you make an informed decision on how to proceed.
 To summarize, some of the most beneficial outcomes of planning your brand perception strategy in 2020 and beyond include:

 Organic attraction of new B2C and B2B clients without aggressive marketing